Theoretical guarantees for change localization using conformal p-values: Finding nearly optimal score functions for conformal -value

-using $p_n[s]$.
-In case the likelihood ratio $\frac{q(x)}{r(x)}$ yields the most powerful conformal test.
-This likelihood ratio score function $s^*(x) = \frac{q(x)}{r(x)}$ is known as \textit{oracle score function} in literature.
-Now the distributions $R,Q$ can be unknown, so in case one can not compute the oracle score function in practice, and cannot implement the test.
+However, in practice, since the pre and post-change distributions are unknown, one can not compute the oracle score function.
 So we now discuss how one can obtain a score function which behaves almost like the oracle score function, and we show that the difference of the powers of the conformal $p$-value using our proposed score function and the oracle score function converges to 0.